 Decide on the shape of your boomerang's arm.
 We found that the design is not nearly important as having each arm exactly the same shape.
 Since most of the examples we saw had arms with a slightly larger tip, that is what we did.
 Of course this is an area where kids can experiment to their hearts content!

 Right now you are thinking, is there template I can print out?
-Here's my answer: you don't need a template.
-Templates can discourage experimentation!
-(At least with my kids.)
+Here's my answer: you don't need a template!

 Once you have one arm, you can use it to trace more arms.
 Cut out the arms.

 Tape 3-4 arms together.
 Use the 360 degree protractor to determine the distance between arms!
 We found this to be the single most important factor in producing a boomerang that returned to the sender.
 When we eyeballed taping arms in thirds, throwing the paper boomerang was unsatisfying.
 Adjusting the boomerang arms so they were evenly spaced made a world of difference.
 You want the arms at 120 degrees angles.

 If your kids are motivated, decorate your diy boomerangs, this puts the "A" in STEAM.
 My kids didn't care much about this, but I decorated a few myself because I like that sort of thing.

 You can experiment with different types of paper.
 Heavy cardboard didn't work at all for us, but we also have a small living room, so maybe we needed more space for the indoor boomerang to turn around instead of simply crashing into the wall!
 It turns out the watercolor paper worked the best!
 We speculated that perhaps the natural curling action (because it had gotten wet when I painted it) added to the aerodynamic action.